Low Ki: Fourth return to Impact (2017)

-On the April 20 episode of Impact Wrestling, Low Ki made his return, debuting a Hitman / Agent 47 inspired gimmick.
+On the April 20 episode of Impact Wrestling, Low Ki made his return, committing to the Hitman / Agent 47 -inspired gimmick concept that had gotten him fired from NJPW 4 years prior.
 He defeated Trevor Lee, Andrew Everett, Sonjay Dutt, Dezmond Xavier and Suicide in a six-way match to win his fifth Impact Wrestling X Division Championship.
 As champion, he would make appearances in the United Kingdom, defeating Mark Haskins for 4 Front Wrestling and Ultimo Tiger for Pro Wrestling Pride.
 At the Impact Wrestling taping that occurred in Mumbai, India, on May 30 Dutt pinned then X Division Champion Low Ki to win his championship.
 At the July 6 Impact Wrestling tapings, Low Ki turned heel again by attacking Dutt during his Championship celebration, leading to a two out of three falls match at Slammiversary XV in which Ki was unsuccessful in regaining the X-Division Championship.
 After that, he was joined with the Latin American Xchange (LAX), starting a storyline with the Impact World Champion Alberto El Patron.
 Ki was scheduled to face Alberto for the title at Bound for Glory, but since Impact stripped him from the title, the match was cancelled.
 Instead, Eli Drake was crowned new champion and Johnny Impact was pointed as the challenger at Bound for Glory.
 On August 23, it was reported that Silvestry had parted ways with Impact.
 Sources agreed that Silvestry had made the decision to leave, but disagreed whether the departure was over financial or creative differences.